TheUnstoppable1990/HDC/HDC/README.md

 -Grabs a Random Dinosaur card to give to the player

+### Pachycephalosaurus

+-Reduces block cooldown, adds health, and gives you a BIG headbutt on block

 ### Brontosaurus

 -Adds a metric crap ton of health, regeneration and decay, but makes you extremely slow and offensively incapable